nanocurrency/nano-docs/docs/whitepaper/english.md

 falls under the category of replacing a run-time agreement with a design-time agreement; everyone agrees via signature checking that only an account owner can modify their own chain.
-This converts a seemingly shared data-structure, a distributed ledger, in to a set of non-shared ones.
+This converts a seemingly shared data-structure, a distributed ledger, into a set of non-shared ones.

 ``` mermaid